rashmi-patil-1492/video-semantic-segmentation-network/README.md

 3. Manual Setup

-This method can be used if this projects is run on google colab kind of environments where poetry and conda virtual environments are unavailable.
+This method can be used if this project is run on google colab where poetry and conda virtual environments are unavailable.

 Python verion: 3.6